Drug Interactions between acetaminophen / oxycodone and Synthroid

 Interactions between your drugs

-There were no interactions found in our database between acetaminophen / oxycodone and Synthroid - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between acetaminophen / oxycodone and Synthroid.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 acetaminophen / oxycodone